sbaresearch/data-fingerprinting/docs/phase1.md

 7. What was your biggest challenge in balancing fingerprint disruption and data utility?

 ## Submission:
-- documentation not exceeding 2 pages
+- documentation (not exceeding 2 pages)
-- code if applicable
+- code (scripts and corresponding output, e.g. a jupyter notebook with the results of the run(s), or otherwise saving the CLI output to a .txt file)
-- attacked dataset(s) in .csv
+- attacked dataset(s), each in a separate .csv following the same structure as the original file

 See full submission details [here](submission.md).